thanpolas/middlewarify/README.md

 });
 ```

 > **Beware of Error Handling** Middlewarify will catch all thrown errors from your middleware.
 They will be piped to the `.done()` method.
-So if any of your middleware functions throws an error, it will not be visible unless you setup the `done()` callback.
+So if any of your middleware functions throws an error, it will not be visible unless you setup the `.done()` callback.

 ## Release History
 - **v0.0.3**, *02 Aug 2013*